3rd International

 Recent scholarship, including contributions by Merel Visse and Elena Cologni (2024), Yuriko Saito (2022), and Jacqueline Millner and Gretchen Coombs (2022), reflects the growing interest in the convergence of care, ethics, aesthetics, and everyday life.
 This conference invites an exploration of aesthetics as a modality of care, where “aesthetics” extends beyond art to encompass a broader range of perceptual and experiential practices.
 Derived from the Greek concept of aisthesis, aesthetics is fundamentally tied to perception and judgement, mirroring the way care is woven into the fabric of daily life.
 Just as care is not exclusive to healthcare professionals but is something all people engage in to shape their worlds, aesthetic experiences are not confined to lofty contemplative events—they occur in the small, everyday encounters that elevate ordinary life.
 But how do we capture these subtle experiences of perception and care, and what methodologies are best suited to explore them?

 This conference brings together care ethicists and scholars; artists, designers, and makers; artistic researchers; performers and philosophers; educators; policymakers; and others to explore a fundamental question: What does it mean to care?
-The on-site conference will feature plenary lectures, performances, artworks, a special roundtable on care ethics and care aesthetics, as well as paper presentations and artistic contributions from approximately 130 scholars and artists on the theme of “Care, Aesthetics, and Repair.”
-In addition to the on-site conference, two online days with presentations by more than one hundred additional scholars will be held across three different time zones on January 30-31, 2025.
+The on-site conference will feature plenary lectures, performances, artworks, a special roundtable on care ethics and care aesthetics, as well as paper presentations and artistic contributions from more than 120 scholars and artists on the theme of “Care, Aesthetics, and Repair.”
+In addition to the on-site conference, two online days with presentations by more than one hundred additional scholars will be held across time zones worldwide on January 30-31, 2025.

 References